mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 ========================================================================

 Usage: The menu boots into the Game Flash browser.
 At the top of the display is the title - this shows the version of the menu.
+The characters inside the parentheses show where the menu was booted from (U2 is the N64 menu flash, MF is the GBA menu flash, and SD is from the SD card), as well as the boot CIC.

 Below that is a list of (up to) ten titles.
 This is the game list.
 It can handle 1024 games - scroll using the dpad to see all the games.
 Only